Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: The -convention The g-convention

 Moreover, the $g$-functions are log-canonical with the $\phi$-functions. \end{lemma} \begin{proof} Set $\mathring{\nu}^*(g_{ij}) :=U\nabla_U g_{ij} - \ogammas(\nabla_U g_{ij}\cdot U)$.
 Due to the invariance property~\eqref{eq:fopnpinv}, $\mathring{\nu}^*(g_{ij}) \in \mathfrak{b}_+$; therefore,

-Together with $[\nabla_U \phi_{kl},U] \in \mathfrak{b}_+$, expanding the bracket $\{g_{ij},\phi_{kl}\}_{\bg}^{\dagger}$ yields formula~\eqref{eq:gijphikl}.
-Since the map $\mathcal{Q}^{\op}:(\GL_n,\pi_{\std}^{\dagger}) \dashrightarrow (\GL_n,\pi_{\bg}^{\dagger})$ is a Poisson isomorphism (see Proposition~\ref{p:qop_poiss}) and a birational quasi-isomorphism (see Proposition~\ref{p:qop_birat}), it is enough to verify the log-canonicity for $\bg = \bg_{\std}$, and that readily follows from combining the formulas~\eqref{eq:aduphikl}, \eqref{eq:adugij} and~\eqref{eq:gijphikl} along with $\pi_0(U\nabla_U \log g_{ij}) = \Delta(i,n)$. \end{proof}
+Together with $[\nabla_U \phi_{kl},U] \in \mathfrak{b}_+$, expanding the bracket $\{g_{ij},\phi_{kl}\}_{(\bg,r_0)}^{\dagger}$ yields formula~\eqref{eq:gijphikl}.
+Since the map $\mathcal{Q}^{\op}:(\GL_n,\pi_{(\bg_\std,r_0)}^{\dagger}) \dashrightarrow (\GL_n,\pi_{(\bg,r_0)}^{\dagger})$ is a Poisson isomorphism (see Proposition~\ref{p:qop_poiss}) and a birational quasi-isomorphism (see Proposition~\ref{p:qop_birat}), it is enough to verify the log-canonicity for $\bg = \bg_{\std}$, and that readily follows from combining the formulas~\eqref{eq:aduphikl}, \eqref{eq:adugij} and~\eqref{eq:gijphikl} along with $\pi_0(U\nabla_U \log g_{ij}) = \Delta(i,n)$. \end{proof}

-\begin{proposition} Let $\bg$ be a BD triple of type $A_{n-1}$.
-For any choice of $r_0$ relative $\bg$, the generalized cluster structure $\gc_g^{\dagger}(\bg)$ is compatible with $\pi_{\bg}^{\dagger}$. \end{proposition} \begin{proof} In the initial extended cluster $\Psi_0$ of $\gc_g^{\dagger}(\bg)$, the log-canonicity between the $\phi$-functions is a consequence of Remark~\ref{r:phivphi}, the log-canonicity between the $g$-functions is a consequence of Proposition~\ref{p:gh_t} and Lemma~\ref{l:transpoiss}, and the log-canonicity between the $g$- and the $\phi$-functions is a consequence of Lemma~\ref{l:log_g_phi}.
-Based on Proposition~\ref{p:compb}, to verify the compatibility of $\gc_g^{\dagger}(\bg)$ with $\pi_{\bg}^{\dagger}$, for any cluster variable $\psi_1 \in \Psi_0$ and any variable $\psi_2\in\Psi_0$, one verifies that
+\begin{proposition} For any BD quadruple $(\bg,r_0)$, the generalized cluster structure $\gc_g^{\dagger}(\bg)$ is compatible with $\pi_{(\bg,r_0)}^{\dagger}$. \end{proposition} \begin{proof} In the initial extended cluster $\Psi_0$ of $\gc_g^{\dagger}(\bg)$, the log-canonicity between the $\phi$-functions is a consequence of Remark~\ref{r:phivphi}, the log-canonicity between the $g$-functions is a consequence of Proposition~\ref{p:gh_t} and Lemma~\ref{l:transpoiss}, and the log-canonicity between the $g$- and the $\phi$-functions is a consequence of Lemma~\ref{l:log_g_phi}.
+Based on Proposition~\ref{p:compb}, to verify the compatibility of $\gc_g^{\dagger}(\bg)$ with $\pi_{(\bg,r_0)}^{\dagger}$, for any cluster variable $\psi_1 \in \Psi_0$ and any variable $\psi_2\in\Psi_0$, one verifies that

 Due to Remark~\ref{r:phivphi}, if $\psi_1,\psi_2 \in \{\phi_{kl} \ | \ k+l < n\}$, then~\eqref{eq:comp_gg} holds, and due to Proposition~\ref{p:gh_t} and Lemma~\ref{l:transpoiss}, if $\psi_1,\psi_2\in \{g_{ij} \ | \ 2 \leq j \leq i \leq n\}$, \eqref{eq:comp_gg} holds as well (note that this covers the case of the marked variables of $\mathcal{Q}^{\op}$ as well).
 By Proposition~\ref{p:qop_poiss}, it remains to verify~\eqref{eq:comp_gg} in the case $\bg = \bg_{\std}$ and 1) when $\psi_1$ is a $\phi$-function and $\psi_2$ is a $g$-function; 2) when $\psi_1$ is a $g$-function and $\psi_2$ is a $\phi$-function; 3) when $\psi_1 = \phi_{kl}$ for $k+l=n$ and $\psi_2\in\Psi_0$ is any variable.
 This is a direct computation based on formulas~\eqref{eq:aduphikl}, \eqref{eq:adugij} and \eqref{eq:gijphikl} together with an analysis of the neighborhood of $\psi_1$ provided in Appendix~\ref{s:ainiquivg}. \end{proof}